littlejanee/littlejanee.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Submitted camera-ready to CSCW 2024 "ProcessGallery: Contrasting Early and Late Iterations for Design Principle Learning" (co-lead by me and <a href="https://gracetfg2.github.io/" target="_blank">Grace Yen</a>)
+Submitted camera-ready to CSCW 2024 "ProcessGallery: Contrasting Early and Late Iterations for Design Principle Learning" (co-lead by <a href="https://gracetfg2.github.io/" target="_blank">Grace Yen</a> and me)